 Now, let’s have a look at tourism in Peru.

-Tourism is in the top three most important industries in Peru for foreign revenue.15 The country is a fantastic tourist destination with the main attractions being the many archaeological sites of various historical cultures, such as Machu Picchu, as well as Lake Titicaca (the world’s largest high altitude lake), the Colca Canyon (twice as deep as the Grand Canyon), and the vast Amazon Rainforest, which covers 40% of the continent and is home to more wildlife than any other area on Earth.
+Tourism is in the top three most important industries in Peru for foreign revenue.15 The country is a fantastic tourist destination.
+And the main attractions are the many archaeological sites of various historical cultures, such as Machu Picchu.
+However, there are other natural attractions to enjoy, including Lake Titicaca (the world’s largest high altitude lake), the Colca Canyon (twice as deep as the Grand Canyon) and the vast Amazon Rainforest.
+This covers 40% of the continent and is home to more wildlife than any other area on Earth.
 Peru holds the second highest amount of Amazon Rainforest after Brazil.

 For many visitors, the main attraction in Peru is Machu Picchu, which is recognised as one of the New7Wonders of the World.
 Built by the Inca Pachacuti in the 1400s, the structure reached international attention when discovered for the outside world by American historian Hiram Bingham in 1911.

 [visualizer id=”22842″ lazy=”no” class=”blog_graph”]Source: World Bank16